- Los Angeles' Most Gruesome Murder Ever

 Elizabeth Short's Last Days

-As the police continued the investigation, reconstruction of her last days pointed to several possible suspects but subsequent investigations never panned out.
+As the police continued the investigation, reconstruction of her last days pointed to several possible suspects, but subsequent investigations never panned out.
 Beth was staying at the Biltmore Hotel before planning to move back to Massachusetts with her sister.
 She had returned to Los Angeles from San Diego, where she met with a man by the name of "Red" Manley.
 Manley claimed that he could help break the young girl into films, but he was mostly interested in getting into her pants.
 After their meeting, Manley drove her to the Biltmore and waited with her in the lobby.
 She was supposed to meet some friends, but they never showed up.
-Manley informed her that he had to leave.
-Short bid him farewell and walked out of the hotel onto Olive Street..
+Manley informed her that he had to leave, so Short bid him farewell and walked out of the hotel onto Olive Street..
 The date was January 9, 1947.
 She was never seen alive again.

-Her whereabouts over the last five days before her body was discovered has never been determined.
+Her whereabouts over the last five days before her body was discovered have never been determined.
 Her mother was called to identify the body which was later buried in Oakland, California at Mountain View Cemetery, originally in plot 6, grave 913.
 But cemetery personnel will divulge no information about the burial plot.
 Although it is reported that plot numbers have even been altered to keep the morbidly curious at bay, the following directions might get you close: Going down the main drag, just past the fountain, take the drive going left.
 Go up the hill to the right of a large dark crypt.
 Her grave should be there.

 Shortly after Elizabeth Short's funeral, a mysterious package arrived at the LA police department.
 It contained Beth's belongings including her purse, ID, the address book of a local nightclub owner.
 Upon examination of the returned items, it was determined that no possible lead could come from the evidence.
 Everything had been washed in gasoline, removing all fingerprints.